saif-ellafi/foundryvtt-clipboard-image/README.md

 2. Go to Foundry, focus on the Canvas and Press CTRL+V
 3. If an Image is found in your Clipboard, it will paste the image under your mouse and switch you to the Tiles layer.

+**Browser Support**

+Firefox Won't work by default.
+Version 90+ Disabled Clipboard API paste function.
+It won't work there unless you enable `dom.events.asyncClipboard.read` and `dom.events.testing.asyncClipboard` in `about:config` or use a Chromium based browser instead.

 **Functionalities**

 1. Images uploaded to a folder called `pasted_images` by default.
 This can be configured per world in the settings.
 If